slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On opponents and allies

 <!--
-> *"The sheep will spend its entire life fearing the wolf, only to be eaten by the shepherd."
--- Proverb*
-> *"If you’ve been in the game thirty minutes and you don’t know who the patsy is, you’re the patsy."
--- Warren Buffett*
 > *"Never offend people with style when you can offend them with substance."
 -- Sam Brown*
 > *"Só os mais corajosos conseguem fazer a paz."